With flavorful spices that actually improve insulin sensitivity, these low-glycemic Indian curries let diabetics indulge without worry.

 For those managing diabetes without sacrificing flavor, these five curry recipes deliver the perfect balance of taste and health benefits.

-Each dish incorporates measured amounts of healthy fat sources like mustard oil or ghee, supporting blood sugar stability.
+Each dish incorporates measured amounts of healthy fats, such as mustard oil or ghee, to support blood sugar stability.

-Palak paneer leads the list, with spinach’s low glycemic impact and protein-rich cottage cheese.
+Palak paneer leads the list, thanks to spinach’s low glycemic index and the protein-rich cottage cheese.

 Indian vegetarian dish Palak Paneer